A group of individual organisms of the same species

 A species is a collection of similar organisms that can interbreed, such as lobsters.

-Populations of several species living and interacting in one area comprise a
+Populations of several species interacting in one area comprise a

 community; a marine community may consist of lobsters, anemones, clams, fish.